Susekh/discord-clone/README.md

-# Discord Clone
+# Team Sync

-A Discord clone built to learn about various topics such as Next.js, Socket.IO, and best practices.
+This is a Discord clone built to learn about various topics such as Next.js, Socket.IO, and best practices.

 ## Features